Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: More Details of Kernel Density Estimator

-where $g$ is defined in Eq.~(\ref{main:algorithm-detail:eq:gauss-kernel}) and $z_n = \int_{L}^{R} g(x, x_n)dx$.
+Recall that $g$ is defined in Eq.~(\ref{main:algorithm-detail:eq:gauss-kernel}) and $z_n = \int_{L}^{R} g(x, x_n)dx$.
 In principle, this formulation allows to flatten PDFs even when the observations concentrate near a boundary.
-Note that we did not use this formulation in the experiments although we also regard this formulation as uniform.
+Note that this formulation is not implemented in our experiments.